All Episodes

 We intend to sue CNN for defamation as well.

-You're gonna hold you so you're announcing a CNN lawsuit.
+So you're announcing a CNN lawsuit.

-Yes, we we were defamed by Anna Cabrera.
+Yes, we were defamed by Anna Cabrera.

 It's about discovery.